Citrix Gateway Radius Configuration Guide

 - Version 12.x

 Supported Okta Features

 The following Okta features are supported:

 - Multi-factor authentication via SAML

-Configuring the Citrix Netscaler to use the Okta RADIUS Agent requires pre-configuration of the RADIUS agent.
+Configuring the Citrix Gateway to use the Okta RADIUS Agent requires pre-configuration of the RADIUS agent.

 - Download the Okta RADIUS Agent from the Settings > Downloads page in Okta.